uviclibraries/html-css/index.md

 ## Why HTML & CSS?

 HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets) are foundational languages used to build websites.
-By learning how they work, you’ll be a step ahead when it comes to designing, publishing, and marketing online content.
+By learning how they work, you’ll gain foundational knowledge on how to design, publish, and market online content.

 This workshop introduces you to the basics of HTML and CSS, which will give you the skills needed to build a simple website.